unicorn150161/ITK-MESSAGE-TEMPLATE/ITK-Message/pages/support/support_faq.md

 #### Will it be necessary in all cases to use an NHS service to look up staff/organisation/location information when a supplier may have their own index of this information? ####

 You are welcome to use your own ODS index (i.e. to find an organisation by name/address etc.).
-However, you will need to perform an SDS lookup using the ODS code to resolve the FHIR endpoint that represents that ODS code for the purpose of using the Care Connect APIs.
+However, you will need to perform an SDS lookup using the ODS code to resolve the FHIR endpoint that represents that ODS code for the purpose of using the ITK Distributions.

 #### Why is oAuth2 not used? ####